-James W. M. Carty Jr.
+James W. M. Carty Gr.

-Berryville, Virginia April 15, 2013
+Berryville, Virginia April 20, 2015

-Whether or not you plan to attend the Annual Meeting, it is important your shares be represented and voted.
-Please complete, sign, date and return the enclosed proxy promptly in the postage-paid envelope provided.
-The enclosed proxy, when returned properly executed, will be voted in the matter directed in the proxy.
+Whether or not you plan to attend the Annual Meeting, it is important that your shares be represented and voted.
+Please complete, sign, date and return the enclosed proxy card promptly using the enclosed postage-paid envelope.
+The enclosed proxy card, when returned properly executed, will be voted in the manner directed in the proxy statement.
+You may also vote by phone or Internet by following the instructions on the enclosed proxy card.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON MAY 15, 2013:
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON MAY 20, 2015:

-The proxy statement and the Company's 2012 annual report on Form 10-K are available at www.bankofclarke.com/2013annualmeeting.html
+The proxy statement and the Company's 2014 annual report on Form 10-K are available at www.bankofclarke.com/2015annualmeeting.html